U.S. lawmakers struggle to draft online privacy bill

 A privacy bill is one of the few pieces of potential legislation that lobbyists believe has a decent chance of becoming law because it is a bipartisan concern and does not cost taxpayers money, according to a source following the matter.

-Reporting by Diane Bartz, David Shepardson and Alex Alper; editing by Jonathan Oatis and G Crosse
+Reporting by Diane Bartz, David Shepardson and Alex Alper in Washington; editing by Jonathan Oatis, G Crosse and James Dalgleish